Lufthansa braces for next strike as board approves low-cost expansion

 LONG-TERM FIX

-Alongside short-haul routes within Europe from outside of Germany, Eurowings will also offer long-haul flights in conjunction with SunExpress Germany, Lufthansa's joint venture on Mediterranean routes with Turkish Airlines.
+Alongside short-haul routes within Europe from outside of Germany, Eurowings will also offer long-haul flights in conjunction with SunExpress Germany, Lufthansa's joint venture on Mediterranean routes with Turkish Airlines (THYAO.IS).

 Lufthansa will initially lease three used Airbus A330-200s and flights to tourist destinations in Florida, South Africa and the Indian Ocean will start at the end of 2015 from Cologne.